oocyberkevinoo/ATMega32U4-Switch-FutureTone/README.md

 ## Project Diva Controller (Switch)

+(A LOT OF NEW TIPS AND HELP INFORMATIONS HAVE BEEN ADDED, PLEASE CHECK HELP.TXT) (A UPDATELOG.TXT IS ALSO AVAILABLE)

 This repo is a fork from the [fluffymadness/ATMega32U4-Switch-Fightstick repo](https://github.com/fluffymadness/ATMega32U4-Switch-Fightstick) made to create a custom Arcade Controller for Hatsune Miku: Project Diva Mega39's/MegaMix that use the Dedicated Arcade Controller mode like the official HORI controller.